Payrolling: tax employees' benefits and expenses through your payroll

 You can keep the employee in payrolling and carry forward the taxable amount of the benefit into future pay periods in that tax year.

-Employee has a car benefit which adds £4,000 to their taxable pay in September.
+They have a car benefit which adds £4,000 to their taxable pay in September, meaning they have a taxable pay of £5,000 for September.

 You use the tax tables to work out the tax due to deduct.
 Under tax code 1060L this is £1116.25.